-The culture of Kenya is divers.
+The culture of Kenya is diverse.
 There are more than 40 tribes each with their own traditions and customs.

 Throughout the 20th century, the Kenyan culture has had western influences and this is evident in modern Kenya.
 However, the Kenyan culture, which has evolved over the centuries, is rich and very much alive.
 It can be seen in the visual arts, applied arts, Kenya food, music, dance, sports, fashion, literature, theatre and the Kenya people.